You’ve heard of Super Bowl babies. What about Seattle Snowpocalypse babies?

 But is that assumption just a myth or based in fact?

 “I don’t know if Seattle has a big enough population to see a statistically significant bump, but any time you’re stuck at home and there’s not much else to do, you’re going to see a little spike in numbers.
-This was a particularly long storm, so we’ll see,” says Anna Panighetti, M.D., an OB/GYN at Meridian Women’s Health in Ballard who delivers babies at the Childbirth Center at Northwest Hospital & Medical Center.
+This was a particularly long storm, so we’ll see,” says Anna Panighetti, M.D., an OB/GYN at Meridian Women’s Health in Ballard who delivers babies at the Childbirth Center at UW Medical Center - Northwest.